 In each of these examples, als is used to compare two different things that are not equal.
 Note that the second item being compared comes at the end of the sentence and is in the accusative case.

 On the other hand, wie is used when the two things being compared are equal.
 In this case, wie is translated as "as" in English.
 For example:

 In each of these examples, wie is used to compare two things that are equal.
 Note that the adjective being compared comes before wie and that there is no accusative case.

 It is important to keep in mind that the choice between als and wie depends on the context and what is being compared.
 Here is an example dialogue to illustrate this:

-In this dialogue, als is used by Lena to say that she can dance better than Felix.
-However, Felix responds by saying that he can dance just as well as Lena, using wie.
+In this dialogue, als is used by Sarah to say that she can dance better than Nadar.
+However, Nadar responds by saying that he can dance just as well as Sarah, using wie.

 Understanding the difference between als and wie in German can be tricky, but it is essential for making correct comparisons.
 Remember that als is used when the things being compared are not equal, while wie is used when they are equal.
 Keep practicing and soon you will be using these words with confidence!